2025 Conference Program

 Associate Professor, Medicine, Harvard Medical School Osher Center for Integrative Health (USA)

-Tuesday, October 28 Plenary Presentation on: Taichi/Qigong and Cancer
+Tuesday, October 28 Plenary Presentation on: Mindfulness and Mindful Movement for Cancer

 Peter Wayne, PhD, is a researcher, practitioner, and instructor of mind-body and integrative therapies.
 He is the Bernard Osher Associate Professor of Medicine in the Field of Complementary and Integrative Medical Therapies, Harvard Medical School (HMS) and Director for the Osher Center for Integrative Health, jointly based HMS and Brigham and Women’s Hospital.
 The primary focus of Dr. Wayne’s research is evaluating how complementary and integrative therapies clinically impact aging and chronic health conditions, including managing cancer related symptoms, and understanding the physiological and psychological mechanisms underlying observed therapeutic effects.
 He has served as a principal or co-investigator on more than 35 NIH-funded studies and has authored more than 200 peer-reviewed articles.
 Peter also has more than 45 years of training experience in Tai Chi and Qigong and is an internationally recognized teacher of these practices.